yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 ### 6. Module-Dependency Diagram (5 points) ###

 Draw the MDD for the basic implementation of your game (i.e. you do not need to include the bells and whistles).
-Save you diagram as `MDD.png` and include it in your repository for submission.
+Save your diagram as `module-dependency-diagram.png` and include it in your repository for submission.

 Section 3 - Testing, Refinements and Reflections (100 points)
 --